vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2026-0006/README.md

 ### 31. Are there any known issues with this patch?

-There are no known issues with the updates listed in VMSA-2026-0006.
+Yes.
+The vSphere 8.0 updates cause a “back in time” upgrade restriction.
+See question 38.

 ### 32. Does this impact VMware vSphere 6.5 or 6.7?